gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 | ale  | | |
 | beer  | | | |

-Once the n-grams are generated, it is fast to check if one of them is present in the products by inquiring the catalog bloom filter.
+Once the n-grams are generated, it is fast to check if one of them is present by inquiring the catalog bloom filter.
 For each entity cluster, we can check n-grams starting from the longest, in order to prioritize what exactly the user wants.
 We want to know also if the exact entity cluster is _not_ present but only an its sub-gram.
 For example we may write back:
 > _We don't have **pale ale beer**, but just **ale beer**.
 These are our suggestions:..._

 Moreover, we need to deal with such queries that asks products or services not offered by the given catalog market segment.